mnimmny/remote_timelapse/README.md

 - Use external storage

 ### Slack Notifications Not Working
-- Verify webhook URL is correct
+- Verify `SLACK_BOT_TOKEN` is set and valid
 - Check internet connectivity
 - Ensure Slack app has proper permissions
+- Ensure the bot is invited to the target channel
-- Check log file for webhook errors
+- Check logs for Slack API errors

 ## Configuration Examples